 Conclusion: How Realtors Add Value

-In conclusion, let’s talk about how a Realtor will add value to accurately pricing a home.
+In conclusion, let’s talk about how a Realtor will add value to accurately price a home.

 A Realtor with local market knowledge will help you accurately price your home.
 A Relator doesn’t want you to under-price or overprice your property.
 Moreover, a Realtor will know the neighborhood trends, improvements not shown on Zillow, top schools etc. This will be important information and insight to maximize the asking price for a home.